 Nearly all of the potential IFE-development experiments suggested for NIF can be performed within the present NIF laser system design capabilities and functional requirements, and will, with a few exceptions noted below, not require expensive modifications to the NIF target chamber.
-However, the scope, number and scale of identified NIF experimental campaigns for IFE implies (a) a significant need for preparatory IFE developments concurrent with NIF construction and initial operation, to be ready to field some of the more important IFE experiments on NIF once ignition is achieved, and (b) a very significant additional number (2000 to 3000) of desired NIF shots for IFE-specific experiments with and without yield, including possible "piggy-backing", beyond those needed to produce the first ignition demonstration in the NIF.
-These NIF workshop findings need to be included in the overall national IFE development plans and in the planning for NIF operations over 10 years after construction.
-These plans need to be coordinated with the output from the other NIF workshops for weapons physics, nuclear weapons effects simulation, and basic high-energy density science.
+However, the scope, number and scale of identified NIF experimental campaigns for IFE implies (a) significant need for preparatory IFE developments concurrent with NIF construction and initial operation, to be ready to field some of the more important IFE experiments on NIF once ignition is achieved, and (b) a very significant additional number (2000 to 3000) of desired NIF shots for IFE-specific experiments with and without yield, including possible "piggy-backing", beyond those needed to produce the first ignition demonstration in the NIF.
+These NIF findings need to be included in the overall national IFE development plans and in the planning for NIF operations beyond the ignition campaign.
+These plans need to be coordinated with the other NIF requirements for supporting weapons physics, nuclear weapons effects simulation, and basic high-energy density science.

 Developments are needed for NIF-IFE experiments.
 Diagnostics are needed for post-bang-time characterization of target emissions and distribution within the target chamber.
-These include fast, spatially resolved pressure transducers, neutron activation and heating microcalorimeters, ion mass spectrometers, and visible/uv/x-ray backscatterers positioned to view target debris and wall ablation, including droplet motion, on relevant spatial scales.
+These include fast, spatially resolved pressure transducers, neutron activation and heating microcalorimeters, ion mass spectrometers, and visible/UV/x-ray backscatterers positioned to view target debris and wall ablation, including droplet motion, on relevant spatial scales.
 Many of these new diagnostics, and diagnostic techniques for specific IFE experiments, would benefit from initial development tests in Nova before use in NIF.